 5. "If the keywords are not detected, you will be rejected right away."

-This is depending on how the applicant tracking system (ATS) is set up by the organisation.
-Companies can programme their applicant tracking systems to score applications and hold those that don't match the basic requirements in a separate "holding database" for later consideration.
+This is depending on how the resume management software is set up by the organisation.
+Companies can programme their ATS to score applications, focus on hiring tracking and hold those that don't match the basic requirements in a separate "holding database" for later consideration.

 6. "Applicant tracking systems can read resumes in any format."

 If your resume isn't ATS-optimised, it has a higher chance of falling through the cracks.
-Another chance is that an ATS could misread a resume.
+Another chance is that a resume tracking system could misread a resume.

 7. "Any resume longer than 2 pages will be rejected by an ATS."

 Contrary to popular belief, the length of a resume doesn't make a big difference.
-However, if an ATS is programmed to look for specific terms, resumes that include more of those terms may score higher.
+However, if a resume management software or a job applicant tracking system is programmed to look for specific terms, resumes that include more of those terms may score higher.

 8. "All ATS operate similarly."

-ATS aren't all similar.
+Resume tracking systems aren't all similar.
 The truth about Applicant Tracking Systems is that they differ in terms of complexity and functionality.
 An ATS from one business may be configured with different settings so that it functions differently than another ATS from the same company.
-Different ATS also provide various recruitment metrics to track.
+Popular ATS systems also provide various recruitment metrics to track.

 Put your ATS doubts to rest with peopleHum